alexvice02/hyprserv/README.md

 **HyprServ** is a minimalistic tool for developers using Linux (especially with Wayland + Waybar + Hyprland) to monitor and manage local development services directly from your status bar.

-It consists of two simple Bash scripts:
+It consists of three Bash scripts:
 - `dev-status.sh`: displays the current status of selected services (used in Waybar widget)
-- `dev-mode.sh`: interactive toggle menu to start/stop services via Wofi
+- `dev-menu.sh`: interactive toggle menu to start/stop services via Rofi | Wofi
+- `dev-action.sh`: script for starting/stopping services via `systemctl`

 ---